Pectoral Implants for Men

 Cost of Pectoral Implants

 The cost of Pectoral Implants varies from region to region.
 In El Paso and Texas, this surgery can cost anywhere between $7,300 – $12,000.
-This cost includes fee charged by surgeons, the cost of medical facility and equipment used and the cost of implants.
+This cost includes fee charged by the surgeon, the cost of medical facility and equipment used and the cost of implants.

 There are a number of other factors that determine this cost.
 For instance: